Jessica Ehrlich: Career

 Ehrlich has worked for Goldman Sachs, Bloomberg LP, the U.S. House of Representatives, the District of Columbia, Estée Lauder and Cartier.
 Ehrlich interned in law school for Florida federal judge Elizabeth Kovachevich.
 Ehrlich worked in the U.S. House of Representatives for both Republican Congressman Clay Shaw and Democratic Congressman Stephen Lynch as Legislative Counsel.
-Ehrlich also previously had a private legal practice in St. Petersburg, FL.
+Ehrlich also previously had a private legal practice in St. Petersburg, FL and currently represents financial institutions across the state.
+She is licensed in all state, federal and bankruptcy courts in Florida.